 When you sign up for our Alaska Gold Club Program, you get a special price on our seafood delivered to your door.

-If you contact us before your subscription ships, we can also add an extra item to your shipment for 25% off.* Try our Smoked King Salmon.
-You can modify your order and ship date by calling or emailing us.
+If you contact us before your subscription ships, we can also add an extra item to your shipment for 15% off.* You can modify your order and ship date by calling or emailing us.
 Subscriptions are automatically renewed on a monthly basis.
 This can be modified to bi-monthly, bi-weekly, quarterly, or with whatever frequency you’d like.
 Just contact us.

 However, if you have any questions about when to expect your order, justcontact us.
 We will be glad to help move your subscription to another date or switch your subscription to another package.